czhydro/WRFHydro/README.md

 [![DOI](.github/badges/doi.svg)](https://ezid.cdlib.org/id/doi:10.5065/D6J38RBJ)

 ## Description
 This is the code repository for [WRF-Hydro](https://ral.ucar.edu/projects/wrf_hydro).

 WRF-Hydro is a community modeling system and framework for hydrologic modeling and model coupling.
 In 2016 a configuration of WRF-Hydro was implemented as the [National Water Model](http://water.noaa.gov/about/nwm) (NWM) for the continental United States.

-## Documentation
 Documentation can be found on our [project website](https://ral.ucar.edu/projects/wrf_hydro/technical-description-user-guide).

 ## UAH Changes
 The UAH repository of the model includes two significant updates to the model: